Accreditation & Awards

 Gold Award for Stroke Care

 Silver Award for Treatment of Heart Attacks

 Joint Commission Accreditation for Stroke Care

-Our Northwest Regional Heart Center (NRHC) has received Chest Pain Center Accreditation with PCI (cardiac interventions) by the Society of Chest Pain Centers (SCPC).
-AMC is one of only three hospitals in the state of Oregon to receive this accreditation.
+Northwest Regional Heart and Vascular (NRHV) has received Chest Pain Center Accreditation with PCI (cardiac interventions) by the Society of Chest Pain Centers (SCPC).
+Adventist Medical Center (AMC) is one of only three hospitals in the state of Oregon to receive this accreditation.

 Our program is among the nation's top 10 percent of hospitals for their speed and accuracy in reopening blocked vessels.
 This accreditation confirms the results of AMC's quality outcomes for which the hospital has become known.
 AMC currently treats one in three cardiac arrest patients in Multnomah County.